 Exploring Manyara National Park

 Day two arrives and it’s an early morning pick up and transfer to Lake Manyara.
 We cycle the last 20 km through friendly villages to the National Park Gate and our first camp – Manyara Green Camp – located on the banks of the Endabash River at the bottom of a huge waterfall.
-The camp consists of eight en-suite eco tents set on raised platforms with cosy beds, stylish interiors and a deck to relax on.
+The camp consists of eight en-suite eco tents set on raised platforms with cosy beds, stylish interiors, gauze roofs for star-gazing, and a deck to relax on.

 After a comfortable night, we rise for breakfast around the fire, feasting on homemade muesli, platters of fruit and freshly made pancakes, plus eggs, bacon and fried tomatoes.
 Accompanied by our ranger and well-trained guides, we set out along the shallow Lake Manyara, teeming with flamingo, hippo and plains game.
 A herd of galloping zebra shy away from us, splashing through the briny water, as we reach the sulphurous bubbling hot springs.
 On returning to the camp, the ever-smiling team of staff are on hand to dispense gin and tonics and a warm bucket shower.